 Note: write stores the values of the given identifiers, not their full evaluation!
 Cf. Example 3.

 The function is sensitive to the environment variable WRITEPATH.
-If this variable has a value, the file is created in the corresponding directory.
-Otherwise, the file is created in the "working directory."
+If this variable has a value, the file is created in the corresponding folder.
+Otherwise, the file is created in the "working folder."